TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-resource-group-recover.md

             "id": "recovery_type",
             "order": 3,
             "controlType": "dropdown",
-            "displayLabel": "Do you want us to attempt to recover storage accounts in this resource group?", "watermarkText": "Choose an option",
+            "displayLabel": "We can only attempt to recover deleted stroage accounts in this Resource Group.
+Do you want us to attempt to recover them?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {